Trump Campaign Urges Change in Debate Topics But Not Rules

 (Bloomberg) — Donald Trump’s re-election campaign lashed out at the Commission on Presidential Debates about the topics and potential rule changes for the president’s final face-off against Democratic candidate Joe Biden.

+The commission announced last Friday that the final 2020 debate would have six topics: Fighting Covid-19, American families, race in America, climate change, national security and leadership.
+No changes have been made to the debate rules, but media reports have indicated the commission has considered whether to cut off candidates’ microphones if they break the rules.

-The campaign chief said the topic list would “insulate Biden from his own history,” referring to unfounded allegations related to the foreign business dealings of the former vice president’s son, Hunter.
-Stepien said the final debate was “always billed” as a foreign policy debate but that was never announced by the commission or the moderator, NBC’s Kristen Welker.
+Stepien said the final debate was “always billed” as a foreign policy debate.
+But that was never announced by the commission or the moderator, NBC’s Kristen Welker.

 The Biden campaign said the commission should stick to the plan the candidates’ teams agreed to earlier this year.